zhihuiFan/OracleRedoParser/README.md

 ##### Supports

 * DataStream can parse archive log directly and store the changed PK into another database.
-* Data type char, varchar2, date, number as primary key are support
+* Data type char, varchar2, date, number as primary key are supported
 * Mulit Instances for single source are supported.
 Datastream is running with single thread in this release, so it has some performance issue.
 Mining a 2G archive log needs 2 minutes, applying it needs 3 ~ 6 minutes.

 ##### Limitations